-Unrealized gains or unrealized losses refer to the increase or decrease respectively in the paper value of the different assets of the company, which have not yet been sold by the company and once such assets are sold then the gains or losses arising on it will be realized by the company.
+Unrealized Gains or Losses refer to the increase or decrease in the paper value of the different assets of the company which have not yet been sold.
+Once such assets are sold, the company will realize the gains or losses.

 Calculate Unrealized Gain Losses with Example

-A Company XYZ has an investment of $ 10000 in stocks which it holds for trading purposes.
+A Company XYZ has an investment of $ 10000 in stocks, which it holds for trading purposes.
 The value of these stocks has increased to $ 25000.
-The Company could record $ 15000 as Unrealized gain on these positions without actually selling the securities.
-This will only be paper profit and the Company will not be liable to pay any taxes for such recorded Unrealized gains.
+The company could record $ 15000 as an Unrealized gain on these positions without selling the securities.
+It will only be paper profit, and the company will not be liable to pay taxes for such recorded Unrealized gains.

-From the above example, we can say that an Unrealized gain is a difference between the value of the investment now and the investment done by the person in the past.
+From the above example, we can say that Unrealized gain is a difference between the value of investment now and the investment done in the past.

-Let us take another example, A person ABC bought 500 stocks of $3 each with an original investment of $ 1500.
-He paid brokerage of $10 on the purchase of these stocks and the current value of each stock is $7.
+Let us take another example.
+ABC bought 500 stocks for $3, each with an original investment of $ 1500.
+He paid a brokerage of $10 on the purchase of these stocks, and the current value of each stock is $7.
 Here, the total value of the investment is $ 3500.
 Thus, the Unrealized gain is (3500 – 1500 = $ 2000).
-However, to be precise the person can subtract the brokerage paid on these stocks and say the Unrealized gain is 2000 – 10 = $ 1900.
+However, to be precise, the person can subtract the brokerage paid on these stocks and say the Unrealized gain is 2000 – 10 = $ 1900.

-Dot-com bubble created a lot of Unrealized wealth and then it evaporated as the crash happened.
-During the dot-com boom lot of stock options, RSUs were given to the employees as rewards and incentives.
-It saw many employees turning as millionaires in no time but they could not realize their gains due to restrictions to hold them for a time period.
-Thus, the dot-com bubble crashed and all the Unrealized wealth evaporated.
+The Dot-com bubble created a lot of Unrealized wealth, which evaporated as the crash happened.
+During the dot-com boom, many stock optionsStock OptionsStock options are derivative instruments that give the holder the right to buy or sell any stock at a predetermined price regardless of the prevailing market prices.
+It typically consists of four components: the strike price, the expiry date, the lot size, and the share premium. and RSUs were given to the employees as rewards and incentives.
+It saw many employees turning into millionaires in no time, but they could not realize their gains due to restrictions holding them for some time.
+Thus, the dot-com bubble crashed, and all the Unrealized wealth evaporated.

 Unrealized Gains and Losses Accounting

-The accounting treatment for Unrealized gain and losses depends on whether the securities are classified into 3 types which are given below.
+The accounting treatment depends on whether the securities are classified into three types, which are given below.